-Government Securities (G-Sec) – These are a better bet than FDs in terms of credit worthiness.
+Government Securities (G-Sec) – These are a better bet than FDs in terms of creditworthiness.
 Bonds issued by the Government of India come with the highest credit quality assurance, but earlier, they were not accessible.
-In 2017, RBI opened up the access to these for retail investors, who could apply for them in a manner similar to an initial public offering.
+In 2017, RBI opened up access to these for retail investors, who could apply for them in a manner similar to an initial public offering.
 Of course, G-Secs can also be invested in through mutual funds (MFs) and exchange-traded funds (ETFs).
 However, it still remains difficult to subscribe to G-Secs for a retail investor because they are not available in large quantities (liquidity constraints).

 Equity, but not mutual funds

 Debt instruments should not weigh down our investments.
-Directly dabbling in stocks, commodities and futures and options (F&Os) could open up a new world for an investor, but it is highly risky.
+Directly dabbling in stocks, commodities, and futures and options (F&Os) could open up a new world for an investor, but it is highly risky.

 That is why mutual funds (MFs) have been a popular stepping stone for the retail investor.
 They play a diversified field without parking our money with specific companies.
 Managers steer the fund (whether we invest with a systematic investment plan, SIP, or directly) to purportedly beat the markets.

 Yet, MFs have not been beating the market these days.
-A host of reasons have cast a doubt over their evergreen relevance for the retail investor.
+A host of reasons have cast doubt over their evergreen relevance for the retail investor.

 Popular opinion says MFs’ gains are earned in the long term.
 But in reality, MFs are bound to underperform the markets with time.
 The fund manager’s bias creeps into these actively managed investment products.

-In the short term, MFs can still manage good returns at times, but that requires the investor to stay on top of market rallies and company information to capitalise on such gains.
+In the short term, MFs can still manage good returns at times, but that requires the investor to stay on top of market rallies and company information to capitalize on such gains.
 It defeats the sales pitch of putting our money in an MF and letting it do all the work.